SamusDMC/pitagoric/README.md

 ## Installation

 1. Clone the repo.
-2. Install the dependencies for the front-end with `npm i & bower install`.
+2. Install the dependencies for the front-end with `npm install & bower install`.
-3. Install the dependencies for the back-end, please see the requeriments bellow.
+3. Install the dependencies for the back-end with `sudo pip install -r requeriments.txt`.

-## Requeriments

--   npm & bower (as manager of modules).
--   webpack (as bundler).
--   gulpjs (as task automation).

-### For the front-end

-Javascript:

--   backbone.
--   underscore.
--   jquery.
--   prosemirror.
--   checkpasswords.
--   js-cookie.

-CSS:

--   flexboxgrid.
--   mixins.scss.
--   family.scss.
--   font-awesome.
--   animate.css-scss.

-### For the back-end

-Python:

--   flask.
--   flask-via.
--   flask-compress.
--   flask-sqlalchemy.
--   Flask-Babel.

 ## List of models